-Section 162(m) of the Internal Revenue Code generally prohibits a publicly-held corporation, such as AngioDynamics, from claiming a deduction on our federal income tax return for compensation in excess of \$1 million paid for a given fiscal year to the CEO (or person acting in that capacity) and to the three most highly compensated officers other than the CEO as of the end of our fiscal year (but not including the chief financial officer).
+Section 162(m) of the Internal Revenue Code prohibits a publicly-held corporation, such as AngioDynamics, from claiming a deduction on our federal income tax return for compensation in excess of \$1 million paid for a given fiscal year to the CEO (or person acting in that capacity) and to the three most highly compensated officers other than the CEO as of the end of our fiscal year (but not including the chief financial officer).
 This limitation does not apply to compensation that meets the requirements under section 162(m) for "qualifying performance-based" compensation (i.e., compensation paid only if the individual's performance meets pre-established objective goals based on performance criteria approved by shareholders).
-In general, the Compensation Committee has structured awards to executive officers under the Company's incentive programs to qualify for this "qualifying performance-based" compensation that exceeds the Section 162(m) of the Internal Revenue Code.
-However, the Compensation Committee retains the discretion to award compensation that exceeds the Section 162(m) deductibility limit.